EVNetwork/NEctroverse/README.md

 Yup, that's it... nothing else to run here. =P<br>
 Map creation is now embeded into the core.

-<i>NEctroverse can run in forked daemon mode, which does not require a shell.</i>
+NEctroverse can run in forked daemon mode, which does not require a shell.<br>
+This does not require any extra librarys, and will save logs via syslog feature.

 The server by default is on port 9122.
 This can be changed in config.h